Description

 Links and References

-Susie Andrews, Mount Allison University, Department of Religious Studies https://mta.ca/directory/susie-andrews
+Susie Andrews’ profile page at Mount Allison University, Department of Religious Studies

-Nathan Hesselink, South Korean Drumming and Dance https://music.ubc.ca/nathan-hesselink
+Nathan Hesselink, scholar of South Korean Drumming and Dance, profile at UBC

-Natasha Heller, University of Virginia, Department of Religious Studieshttps://religiousstudies.as.virginia.edu/faculty/profile/%20nlh4x
+Natasha Heller’s profile at the University of Virginia, Department of Religious Studies

 Credits